Actual patients. Results may vary.

 Tell your doctor about all your medical conditions, including if you: have or have had bleeding problems; have plans to have surgery; had surgery on your face; weakness of forehead muscles; trouble raising your eyebrows; drooping eyelids; any other abnormal facial change; have symptoms of a urinary tract infection (UTI) and are being treated for urinary incontinence (symptoms of a urinary tract infection may include pain or burning with urination, frequent urination, or fever); have problems emptying your bladder on your own and are being treated for urinary incontinence; are pregnant or plan to become pregnant (it is not known if BOTOX® or BOTOX® Cosmetic can harm your unborn baby); are breastfeeding or plan to (it is not known if BOTOX® or BOTOX® Cosmetic passes into breast milk).

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal products.
-Using BOTOX® or BOTOX® Cosmetic with certain medicines may cause serious side effects.
-Do not start any new medicines until you have told your doctor that you received BOTOX® or BOTOX® Cosmetic in the past.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Using BOTOX® or BOTOX® Cosmetic with certain other medicines may cause serious side effects.
+Do not start any new medicines until you have told your doctor that you have received BOTOX® or BOTOX® Cosmetic in the past.

-Other side effects of BOTOX® and BOTOX® Cosmetic include: dry mouth, discomfort or pain at injection site, tiredness, headache, neck pain, and eye problems: double vision, blurred vision, decreased eyesight, drooping eyelids, swelling of eyelids, and dry eyes.
+Other side effects of BOTOX® and BOTOX® Cosmetic include: dry mouth, discomfort or pain at injection site, tiredness, headache, neck pain, eye problems: double vision, blurred vision, decreased eyesight, drooping eyelids, swelling of your eyelids, dry eyes; drooping eyebrows; and upper respiratory tract infection.
 In people being treated for urinary incontinence other side effects include: urinary tract infection, painful urination, and/or inability to empty your bladder on your own.
 If you have difficulty fully emptying your bladder after receiving BOTOX® , you may need to use disposable self-catheters to empty your bladder up to a few times each day until your bladder is able to start emptying again.

 For more information refer to the Medication Guide or talk with your doctor.